 And, lest you worry about how the occupants would survive the heat of the sun’s rays under the large expanse of glass, an air scoop at the top of the windscreen delivered fresh air while the car was moving.

-Ford’s publicity folk went a little quiet when it came to explaining how fresh air entered the car when it was motionless.
+Good idea but Ford’s publicity folk went a little quiet when it came to explaining how fresh air entered the car when it was motionless.

 The steering column was centre mounted with an aircraft-type “throw-over” steering wheel arrangement that mean it could be instantly changed to left or right hand drive.

 Unfortunately, the Mystere was destroyed in the late 1970s, according to author Leon Dixon, in his book about Creative Industries.